rust-lang/book/nostarch/chapter08.md

 s.push('l');
 ```

-After this, `s` will contain "lol".
+After this, `s` will contain “lol”.

 #### Concatenation with the + Operator or the `format!` Macro

-Often, we'll want to combine two existing strings together.
+Often, we’ll want to combine two existing strings together.
 One way is to use
 the `+` operator like this:

 ```rust